Latin: Sayornis nigricans

 Photo: Chantal Duquette

-Listed hours are valid between September 2021 and May 2022, but are subject to change.
+Listed hours are subject to change.
 The center is closed during most holiday observances.

 Covid protocol for visitors: Masks are required for unvaccinated guests, and preferred for vaccinated guests.
 Please practice social distancing during your visit.

 On days the Center is closed, the birds will still be here.
 You can explore the Rio Salado Habitat Restoration Area and enjoy the trails outside of Audubon's gates.
-Trailheads are open 7 days a week, 365 days a year, from dawn to 7 p.m. or dusk (whicever comes first).
+Trailheads are open 7 days a week, 365 days a year, from dawn to 7 p.m. or dusk (whichever comes first).
 Follow national guidelines for safe social distancing in parks and on trails.

 Contact: email@example.com | 602.468.6470